ImperialCollegeLondon/RCS_UserSupport_public/RCS_Apps_guides/JupyterHub-Lab/make_JHUB_pykernel.md

 ### example Workflow of a complex installation :

-1. create a list of all the tools/SW needed for the project :
+1. first assessment: create a list of all the tools/SW you believe it's needed for the project :

 - `netcdf4` (+ dependencies)
 - `iris` (+ dependencies)
 - `matplotlib` (+ dependencies)
 - `hdf5` (+ dependencies)

---> all these needs to be available via JHUB kernel (i.e. will need ipykernel)
+--> all these needs to be available via JHUB kernel (i.e. this will need also `ipykernel`)

-2. check the web for conflicting packages/dependencies etc.
+2. check the tools on the list at point 1. surfing the web, for conflicting packages/dependencies etc.

 `https://anaconda.org/conda-forge/\<MY-WANTED-PKGNAME>\/files`

-3. confirm the list is relevant:
+3. confirm the list at point 1. is still relevant:

-in this case `netcdf4` and `hdf5` were already pulled in by other tools so the final list is:
+In this case `netcdf4` and `hdf5` were discovered at point 2. to be dependencies of other tools, so the final list is:

 - `matplotlib` (+ dependencies)
 - `iris` (+ dependencies: including netcdf4)
 - `ipykernel` (+ dependencies)

-4. make an educated guess (based on the dependencies and requirements of the packages), of the **order of installation of packages**.
+4. make an educated guess (based on the dependencies and requirements of the packages), of the **order of installation of the packages**.

-A "bad installation order" may pull in, older dependencies and making them conflicting with newer ones, of packages installed at a later stage.
+A "bad installation order" may pull in, older dependencies first and making them conflicting with newer ones, of packages installed at a later step of your ordered list.

 > This is achieved with experience and trial and error;
 > there is no "one-size-fits-all-guide/solution"